 The $10,000 advance never has to be repaid if it is used exclusively for permitted purposes, even if the SBA ultimately denies the EIDL loan application.
 However, if you secure a Paycheck Protection Program loan (see below), the $10,000 EIDL grant amount will be subtracted from any amount that is forgivable under the PPP.
 You apply for the cash advance through the SBA website.

 With the goal of protecting employees and helping businesses meet payroll costs in the wake of the COVID-19 crisis, the Paycheck Protection Program (PPP) provides cash to small businesses by issuing government-backed loans through SBA-approved lenders.
 Unlike EIDL loans, you apply for PPP loans at a local banking institution instead of directly from the SBA.
-PPP applications will be available starting April 3, 2020 for small businesses and sole proprietors, and starting April 10, 2020 for independent contractors and the self-employed.
-The deadline for submitting an application is June 30, 2020.
+The Consolidated Appropriations Act of 2021 allocated an additional $284.5 billion to the PPP program.

 PPP loans are available to businesses with fewer than 500 employees that were in operation on February 15, 2020.
 Individuals operating as a sole proprietor or independent contractor and 501(c)(3) nonprofits are also eligible for PPP loans.
 You must have employees to apply for a PPP loan since the loan amount is based on payroll.